Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 In his textbook Darryl Siemer writes:

 It would be more reasonable to first bake-out and then fluorinate such spent fuel (CANDU or LWR) to volatilize the uranium (Markvart 1999 & Rozon & Lister 2008).
-Baking in air or oxygen (voloxidation) converts dense, brittle, UO2 ceramic fuel pellets to a friable U3O8 powder that gaseous fluorinating agents can readily react with [1].
+Baking in air or oxygen (voloxidation) converts dense, brittle, UO2 ceramic fuel pellets to a friable U3O8 powder with which gaseous fluorinating agents can readily react [1].
 There are two ways to do the fluorination.
 The first is to burn the oxides with fluorine gas (the strongest fluorinating agent) which would convert the uranium, neptunium, several fission products and (usually) some of the plutonium to a mixture of gaseous forms which may require further separations.
 The second is to sequentially affect the separation of gaseous UF6 from NpF6 and the volatile fission product fluorides but leave the plutonium in the ash with a weak fluorinating agent (NF3) in a series of fluidized bed reactors operated at successively higher temperatures (McNamara 2011).
 Plutonium could then be recovered by either dissolving it to utilize a PUREX-like separation or via exhaustive fluorination with fluorine gas (McNamara 2011).
-In the case of spent LWR fuels, because the bulk of the recovered uranium would contain more U-235 than would natural uranium, it then should be re enriched and thereby roughly double the amount of startup fissile recovered.
+In the case of spent LWR fuels, because the bulk of the recovered uranium would contain more U-235 than would natural uranium, it then should be re-enriched and thereby roughly double the amount of startup fissile recovered.

 1. Voloxidation also volatilizes/separates several otherwise troublesome fission products.